Openhab-Nodes/website/content/en/blog/maintenance_interface.md

 ### Forms or Text
-Every configuration, ranging from Addons, Thing, Channels, Rules (also Scenes, Scheduled Actions), are editable via forms and dialogs as well as in a textual view mode.
+Every configuration, ranging from Addons, Thing, Rules (also Scenes, Scheduled Actions), are editable via forms and dialogs as well as in a textual view mode.
 The latter allows search &amp; replace, copy &amp; paste batch editing.

 All editors have syntax highlighting and validation as well as auto-suggestions.
 The format can be switched on the fly from YAML, to TOML, to JSON5 (JSON with comments).